splunk/observability-workshop/content/en/conf/opentelemetry-collector/1-installation.md

 ## 3. Confirm the Collector is running

 The collector should now be running.
 We will verify this as root using systemctl command.
+To exit the status just press `q`.

 {{< tabs >}}
 {{% tab title="Command" %}}